kristinriebe/provenance-rave/README.md

 cat data/delete_rave_data.sql | sqlite3 db.sqlite3
 ```

-Additionally, observation ids of RAVE are ingested into an additional table `rave_obsids`.
+Additionally, observation ids of RAVE are ingested into an extra table `rave_obsids`.
 Have a look into the `data/` directory to find scripts for loading them directly from a csv file into the database and then post-proccessing the data (using `update_rave_obsids.sql` for adding an id column etc.).

 ## Starting the webapp locally (test server)
 The server settings are read from an extra file `custom_settings.yaml` (see `provenance/settings.py`).
 An example file for running the webapp with the local test server is `custom_settings_example.yaml`, which you can just copy for local setup: